Jabezz9/countdownpro-support/README.md

 - **How do I view Future and Past events?**
   Use the tabs in the app to switch between upcoming and past countdowns.

+- **How do I delete a countdown?**
+  Slide on any countdown to the left to see the delete button.
+Tap that button to delete it.

 - **How do I see a countdown on the calendar timeline?**
   Slide on any countdown to the left to see the calendar button.
 Tap that button to see it displayed on a calendar timeline.